adoptium/emt4j/README.md

 - `to` : the target JDK version.

-- `priority` : the minimum rule priority. p1, p2, p3 and p4 are supported.
-The default is not set.
+- `priority` : the minimum rule priority. p1, p2 and p3 are supported.
+The default is to enable all rules.

 #### Use CLI